The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: The linear case

 Notice that the values of $t_0$ and $a$ are explicit (in terms of the coefficients of the model) but not optimal.
 The optimization of these constants is also an interesting issue that could be addressed in a future work.

-The proof of Theorem~\ref{th:main_lin} relies on a contraction property obtained via a so-called Doeblin's condition (see for instance~\cite{HairerMattingly,MeynTweedie}, and also~\cite{PichorRudnicki} where a similar type of condition appears).
+The proof of Theorem~\ref{th:main_lin} relies on a contraction property obtained via a so-called Doeblin condition, see~\cite{Bansaye,PG} for recent presentations and developments on this method, or~\cite{CanizoYoldas} for an application to elapsed-time neural models, and also~\cite{PichorRudnicki} where a similar type of condition is used for the study of a Stein neural model related to ours.
 More precisely we use the following well-known result, of which we give a short proof for the sake of completeness.

 \begin{proposition} Let $(M_t)_{t\geq0}$ be a semigroup which leaves invariant $\P([0,1])$ and satisfies the Doeblin condition

 Then for all $\mu,\widetilde\mu$ elements of $\P([0,1])$ we have

 with